Franciscan Sisters of the Eucharist

 The Institute of the Franciscan Sisters of the Eucharist (FSE) is a Catholic religious congregation for women.
 The motherhouse is in Meriden, Connecticut, in the Archdiocese of Hartford.

 History

-The Institute of the Franciscan Sisters of the Eucharist was established by Mother Rosemae Pender, FSE, and Co-foundress Mother Shaun Vergauwen, FSE on December 2, 1973, It emerged from a period of renewal within the Franciscan Sisters of Perpetual Adoration of La Crosse, Wisconsin, which led to a divergence of outlook within that Congregation.
+The Institute of the Franciscan Sisters of the Eucharist was established by Mother Rosemae Pender, FSE, and Co-founder Mother Shaun Vergauwen, FSE on December 2, 1973, It emerged from a period of renewal within the Franciscan Sisters of Perpetual Adoration of La Crosse, Wisconsin, which led to a divergence of outlook within that Congregation.
 Mother Rosemae Pender and Mother Shaun Vergauwen served as Mother General and Vicar General, respectively, from the beginning until 2005.
 In 2002, the Franciscan Brothers of the Eucharist was founded in Meriden as a complement to the Franciscan Sisters of the Eucharist.

 From 1976 to 2004, the religious sisters operated the ferry terminal and store on Shaw Island, part of the San Juan Islands in the state of Washington.
 As of 2018, the congregation had approximately eighty members.